Plant Soil Conditioner Trial 9

 Rockdust

 According to their website: “Munash Rockdust is a natural mineral fertiliser, which replaces what has been removed from the soil.
 It recreates the natural process that occurs in the earth to restore soil to its proper level of health”.
 Basically it is rocks, crushed up into a powder.
-We used the directions on the pack and mixed 4 teaspoons through 6 litres of potting mix.
+I used the directions on the pack and mixed 4 teaspoons through 6 litres of potting mix.

 Cost: $24.95 for a 3kg bucket